dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 Configuration can be bound to classes that represent groups of related settings using the *options pattern*.
 For more information, see <xref:fundamentals/configuration/options>.

 Configuration values are returned as strings, but calling <xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Bind*> enables the construction of [POCO](https://wikipedia.org/wiki/Plain_Old_CLR_Object) objects.
-The binder will bind values to all the public read/write properties of the type you provide (fields are **not** bound).
+The binder binds values to all of the public read/write properties of the type provided.
+Fields are **not** bound.

 The sample app contains a `Starship` model (*Models/Starship.cs*):